quxiaofeng/ProjectiveDictionaryPairLearning.jl/Readme.md

 The output should be

+>     The running time for DPL training is : 26.15 s
+>     The running time for DPL testing is : 0.91 s
+>     Recognition rate for DPL is : 0.976%

+## Comparison with MATLAB version

+Actually the MATLAB version runs much faster as below.

->     The running time for DPL training is : 22.257
+>     The running time for DPL training is : 3.27 s
->     The running time for DPL testing is : 0.812
+>     The running time for DPL testing is : 0.19 s
->     Recognition rate for DPL is : 0.976
+>     Recognition rate for DPL is : 0.976%

 ---